rob-jefferson/rob-jefferson.github.io/_posts/2019-09-16-dexit-what-next.md

 Similarly, Brigg’s always been an important place for me personally.
 I went to school there, worked at two previous jobs in the town, and I’ve lost count of the number of misspent Friday night pub crawls I’ve enjoyed/endured there!

 It’s a new direction for me, a significant career progression but I truly believe in the vision that Alex and Louise have set out.
-I’ll be joining them not only as a director but as a co-owner of the business, so my level of investment and believe in what they’re trying to acheive goes beyond just being an employee.
+I’ll be joining them not only as a director but as a co-owner of the business, so my level of investment and belief in what they’re trying to achieve goes beyond just being an employee.

 ## 👋 It’s not goodbye, it’s see you later